 Soletair Power is excited about the cooperation and looks forward to expanding its activities to the Nordic countries.
 “We are excited to welcome Halton Ventures and Søren Jensen to work closely with Soletair Power in its operations.
 This is an excellent way to get the know-how on actual HVAC business in buildings,” says Petri Laakso, CEO of Soletair Power.
 “Thanks for believing in us.
 It reaffirms that our technology is one of the tools to make buildings carbon sinks.”

 Scaling up carbon capture technology is critical to meeting global carbon reduction targets, and citywide adoption of this technology could play a significant role in achieving these objectives.
 The investment from Halton Ventures and Søren Jensen into Soletair Power highlights the growing importance of distributed DAC technology in advancing toward more sustainable buildings.
+Confidence in pioneering Finnish companies driving transformative global impact remains steadfast, despite the current challenges in the business landscape.
+Investors in Soletair Power express a shared commitment to supporting companies that catalyze significant positive change, positioning themselves on the right side of history through their contributions.

 About Halton Ventures: